 What not to do after a breakup

 Moving on from your ex is important, but it should happen in a timely and organic manner.
-If you try to escape from the pain of your breakup by rushing into another relationship, it will not be healthy for you.
+If you try to escape from the pain of your breakup by rushing into another relationship, it will not be healthy for either of you.

-4. Don’t compare yourself
+4. Comparing yourself

-Comparing yourself to other people, their relationships, and their ability to move on faster will stress you out.
-It also has the potential to make you act in ways that might be harmful to you in the long run.
+Comparing yourself to other people, their relationships, and their ability to move on will further stress you out.
+It has the potential to make you act in ways that might be harmful for your mental health.

-Also, try not to compare yourself to how your ex seems to be dealing with the breakup.
-It will keep you wrapped up in your feelings towards your ex, and make you feel jealous and insecure.
+Also, try not to compare yourself to the way your ex has adopted to deal with the separation.
+It will keep you occupied with the feelings towards your ex, making you feel jealous and insecure.

 Cheers?
 Maybe not